Lugano, Switzerland

 Prerequisites

 Students taking this workshop should have some experience with R and RStudio.
-There are a few free or inexpensive online courses (e.g., Datacamp) that offer introductory courses in R that are sufficient prerequisites for this course.
+There are free or inexpensive online courses (e.g., Datacamp) that offer introductory courses in R that are sufficient prerequisites for this course.
 A general introductory book to statistics in R will also work (e.g., Dalgaard, P. 2008.
-Introductory statistics with R).
+Introductory statistics with R is where I started).
 Though the course will primarily use R, I will provide all the code.
 Therefore, this course can be a way to improve your R skills as well.

 Fee